alessandrojean/mangasproject-downloader/README.md

     limitations under the License.
 ## Disclaimer

-The developer of this library don't have anny filiation with the involved sites.
+The developer of this library don't have anny filiation with the involved site.